 The accompanying consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
-In the opinion of management, the accompanying consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2014 and 2015, and the results of its operations and its cash flows for the years ended December 31, 2013, 2014, and 2015.
+In the opinion of management, the accompanying consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2015 and 2016, and the results of its operations and its cash flows for the years ended December 31, 2014, 2015, and 2016.
 The Company has no items of other comprehensive income or loss; therefore, its net income or loss is identical to its comprehensive income or loss.
+The Company's balance sheets and statements of cash flows for prior periods include reclassifications within current liabilities that were made to conform to the 2016 presentation.

-As of the date these financial statements were filed with the Securities and Exchange Commission, the Company completed its evaluation of potential subsequent events for disclosure and no items requiring disclosure were identified.
+As of the date these financial statements were filed with the SEC, the Company completed its evaluation of potential subsequent events for disclosure and no items requiring disclosure were identified except for those identified in note 20.